 Yandex Cloud

 Monitoring allows you to track the rate of requests to a protected resource: allowed, blocked, routed to SmartCaptcha, and processed by an ARL profile.
-You can also set up alerts to get notifications when a request speed threshold is exceeded.
+You can also set up alerts to get notifications when request rate thresholds are exceeded.

 Yandex Cloud offers pre-configured dashboards for Smart Web Security monitoring.